In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 Click on Enable accessibility mode …

-A screen displays the selected widget with options for customizing the widget’s settings, selecting the location to add the widget, with drop-down menus for specifying the position of the widget in the widget area (e.g. position “1”, “2”, “5”, etc.) …
+A screen opens up the selected widget with options for customizing the widget’s settings, selecting the location to add the widget, plus drop-down menus for specifying the position of the widget in the selected location (e.g. position “1”, “2”, “4”, etc.) …

-Click Save Widget to update your settings and go back to the Active Widgets section, or click the Delete button to remove the widget from the Active Widgets area …
+Click Save Widget to return to the Active Widgets screen, or click the Delete button to delete the widget from the Active Widgets area …

-Here is a simple way to create your own custom sidebar widget:
+Here is a simple way to create your own custom sidebar widgets:

-First, create a new Post and type in the content that you want to display in the sidebar navigation menu…
+First, create a new Post and type in the content that you would like to add to your sidebar…

-Make sure that any images you use are resized to fit the maximum width of the sidebar navigation area.
-Also, keep in mind that there’s no a lot of room to add content on the sidebar, so try and keep your information concise.
+Ensure that any images you use are resized to fit the maximum width of your sidebar.
+Also, keep in mind that you don’t have a lot of room to put content on the blog sidebar, so try and keep your information concise.

-Also, don’t worry about saving your Post – all we really need is to copy the code of the content to paste into your sidebar widget.
+Also, don’t worry about saving your Post – all we really want is to copy the code of the content to be pasted into your sidebar widget.

 Select and copy everything to your clipboard…